jbiatek/BSGRulebook/rulebook.md

 8. Move all remaining raptors to the New Caprica board.
 They can still be risked even before Galactica returns.
 9. Shuffle all remaining civilian ships, whether in space or in the stockpile, into a single face down stack on the "Locked Civilian Ships" box.

-Once setup is complete, the game continues from where it left off, now with the rules for the New Caprica phase "before Galactica returns" in effect.
+Once setup is complete, gameplay resumes from where it left off when the new distance was applied, but now with the rules for the New Caprica phase "before Galactica returns" in effect.

 Until Galactica returns to orbit, as described below, all players may only move to New Caprica locations.
 Even when it does, Colonial One will not return.
-(Story wise, it was the last ship to leave New Caprica, and it was under Cylon control until then.)
+(In the show, it was the last ship to leave New Caprica, and it was under Cylon control until then.)
 You may choose to use the Colonial One overlay's "destroyed" side to indicate this.

 #### New Caprica phase rules